|

 Tips for Using Natural Cleaning Products

-I want to mention a few important tips before I end this post about using natural cleaning products.
-I think these tips will be especially helpful to those of you who will be using natural, toxin-free products for the first time.
+Before I end this post, I want to mention a few important tips about using natural cleaning products.
+These tips will be especially helpful to those who are using natural, toxin-free products for the first time.

 Clean and sterile are two different things.
 Many store-bought cleaners contain powerful chemical ingredients that eliminate all bacteria from your home and, in essence, create a sterile environment.